Q: Do I need to do anything else to prep my pond for winter besides moving my air stones?

 - Switch Food: Help your fish transition to cooler temperatures by switching their diet to a wheat germ-based food like Pond Logic’s® Spring & Fall Fish Food.
 When temperatures reach below 40°F, stop feeding them entirely.
 Their metabolisms will slow down and they’ll hibernate for the winter

 - Get Your Plants in Shape: After the first frost, remove dead foliage from your aquatic plants.
 Trim hardy lilies and bog plants back and move them in the bottom of your pond to protect them from the cold temperatures.
 If you have tropical water lilies or other temperature-sensitive varieties, make room for them inside your home to regulate the required temperature.

 Not too bad for a weekend’s worth of work!
 As soon as these chores are done, your pond will be ready for winter.

-Pond Talk: What other fall chores do you do in and around your water garden?
+Pond Talk: What else do you do to prepare your pond for winter?